-Section 21a-XXX-9.
+Section 21a-421j-9.
 Cannabis Establishment Visitors.

-- (a) No person other than an authorized employee shall be allowed inside of a cannabis establishment, other than (1) public areas of a hybrid retailer or retailer, (2) qualifying patients and caregivers in unrestricted areas of a dispensary facility, and (3) visitors pursuant to subsection (b), provided that nothing herein shall prohibit a mother, father or legal guardian from bringing into the workplace their child under 12 months of age.
-For purposes hereof, a landlord of a cannabis establishment that is not also an employee thereof shall only be permitted to enter restricted areas of such cannabis establishment in accordance with this section, and such restriction shall be reflected in the lease, rental agreement, or other contract between the landlord and the cannabis establishment . - (b) Unless otherwise prohibited by the commissioner as provided in subsection (d) of this section, a cannabis establishment may allow visitors to enter restricted areas of their establishment in accordance with the following procedures: - (1) All visitors shall be listed on a visitor log, including the name and company affiliation of all proposed visitors, as well as the date, time, and purpose of the visit, which log shall be submitted to the department at least twenty-four hours in advance of any visit; - (2) All visitors shall obtain and carry a visitor identification badge from the cannabis establishment prior to or at the time of entering; - (3) All visitors shall be escorted and monitored by an employee; and - (4) All visitors shall visibly display the visitor identification badge and return it to an authorized employee upon exiting the premises. - (c) If an emergency requires the presence of a visitor and makes it impractical for the cannabis establishment to include such visitor on a proposed visitor log at least twenty-four hours in advance, the cannabis establishment shall provide written notice to the commissioner as soon as practicable, but no later than twelve hours after the onset of the emergency.
+(a) No person other than an authorized employee, and the individuals authorized by the provisions of section 21a-421j-8(e) of the Regulations of Connecticut State Agencies, shall be allowed inside of a cannabis establishment, other than (1) public areas of a hybrid retailer or retailer, (2) qualifying patients and caregivers in unrestricted areas of a dispensary facility, and (3) visitors pursuant to subsection (b) of this section, provided that nothing herein shall prohibit a mother, father or legal guardian from bringing into the workplace their child under twelve months of age.
+For purposes hereof, a landlord of a cannabis establishment that is not also an employee thereof shall only be permitted to enter restricted areas of such cannabis establishment in accordance with this section, and such restriction shall be reflected in the lease, rental agreement, or other contract between the landlord and the cannabis establishment.

+- (b) Unless otherwise prohibited by the commissioner as provided in subsection (d) of this section, a cannabis establishment may allow visitors to enter restricted areas of their establishment in accordance with the following procedures: - (1) All visitors shall be listed on a visitor log, including the name and company affiliation of all proposed visitors, as well as the date, time, and purpose of the visit, which log shall be submitted to the department at least twenty-four hours in advance of any visit; - (2) All visitors shall obtain and carry a visitor identification badge from the cannabis establishment prior to or at the time of entering; - (3) All visitors shall be escorted and monitored by an employee; and - (4) All visitors shall visibly display the visitor identification badge and return it to an authorized employee upon exiting the premises. - (c) If an emergency requires the presence of a visitor and makes it impractical for the cannabis establishment to include such visitor on a proposed visitor log at least twenty-four hours in advance, the cannabis establishment shall provide written notice to the commissioner as soon as practicable, but no later than twelve hours after the onset of the emergency.
 Such notice shall include the name and company affiliation of the visitor, as well as the date, time, and purpose of the visit.
 Visitors in an emergency shall remain escorted and monitored by an employee at all times, and a log of such visit shall be maintained in accordance with subsection (b) of this section. - (d) The commissioner may, for the purposes of protecting public health and safety, prohibit a proposed visitor from entering restricted areas of a cannabis establishment.

-Section 21a-XXX-10.
+Section 21a-421j-10.
 Responsibilities of Key Employees.
 Key employees shall be responsible for ensuring that: